Chart Color Schemes

 Connells Point has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects expected to influence the region: Shipwrights Bay Residential Development and Blakehurst Marina & Residential Precinct Proposal.
-Other notable initiatives include Morshead Drive Boardwalk (Oatley Bay Memorial Boardwalk) and Serrata.
-The following list details those most relevant.
+AreaSearch identified two projects expected to affect this region: Shipwrights Bay Residential Development and Blakehurst Marina & Residential Precinct Proposal, both slated for completion in 2025.
+The Sydney Metro City and Southwest project, including the future Hurstville Extension, is scheduled for completion in 2024.
+Additionally, the Morshead Drive Boardwalk (Oatley Bay Memorial Boardwalk) is planned for completion by 2023.
+These projects are considered most relevant to the area's development.

 Professional plan users can use the search below to filter and access additional projects.